My low profile stoma in a belly fold solution UPDATED Now 6 days!

 Removal of Old Appliance

-1. Apply oil-free eye makeup remover along the top edge of the wafer and into the crease while peeling downward.
-Trim hair with a butter knife if necessary
+Or apply oil-free eye makeup remover along the top edge of the wafer and into the crease while peeling downward.
+Trim hair with a butter knife if necessary.
+Shower is easier and better though and costs less in supplies.
+But this way is better if it's a blowout as you don't want output in the shower as it will grow foot fungus (as will urinating in the shower will too)

-2. Dispose of the old pouch in a sealed plastic bag.
+2. Remove and dispose of the old pouch in a sealed plastic bag.

-4. Clean the mucus fistula opening (if present) using a coffee stir stick.
-(I have a double-barrel ileostomy.)
+4. Clean the mucus fistula opening (if present) if required using a rounded coffee stir stick.
+Sometimes there is mucus ball in there that needs to be dug out (I have a double-barrel ileostomy.)

-5. Use the flat side of the butter knife to remove thick paste.
+5. Use the flat side of the butter knife to scrape and remove thick paste stuck to skin around stoma.

-7. Use eye makeup remover soaked on toilet paper to thoroughly dissolve remaining paste.
+7. Use eye makeup remover soaked on toilet paper to soak and thoroughly dissolve remaining paste.

-9. Massage scar tissue with eye makeup remover to soften and increase flexibility.
+9. Massage scar tissue with remover using on clean toilet paper to clean off old lotion and nourish skin.

 ---